 The cameras in today's smartphones are better than ever, but there are still limitations to even top-tier phones, such as the iPhone 7 Plus and the Samsung Galaxy S8.
 Wide angles, zoom lenses and aperture adjustments are all things smartphones still struggle with.
 Plus, there's always the chance that if you're using phone to text, check maps, and surf the web, it will run out of juice before you get a chance to grab that perfect shot.

 Our favorite compact camera is the Sony Cyber-shot DSC-WX500, which costs just under $300 and has a wide focal range, flip-up LCD, and a bevy of other features, such as Wi-Fi and image stabilization.

 How We Tested

-We tested the cameras under similar conditions for each model to get a comparative overview of their capabilities.
+We test the cameras under similar conditions for each model to get a comparative overview of their capabilities.
 For some of the testing, we left the cameras on their default settings.
 Then, to get a sense of exposure accuracy, we shot the cameras on Auto or Program Auto and, when possible, one of the semi-manual modes (aperture-priority and/or shutter-priority modes) using various ISO settings depending on the conditions.
 At the same time, we took note of the cameras' speed and overall performance.

 Most of our test shots were outdoors, which also gave us the opportunity to see how well LCDs performed under bright sunlight.
 In addition to shooting some quick video clips, we tried to check out at least one of each camera's special creative options.